 Replace and upgrade our current CCTV system to ensure high quality resolution and coverage of the entire campus.
 This will provide for live viewing of more areas of campus, increasing responsiveness to crimes in progress as well as enabling timelier viewing of footage to aid in crime resolution, suspect identification, prosecution, and restitution.

 1/22/14: Project kick-off was held with current team plus additional members of UPD, Facilities Management and the new UPD Chief of Police, Donn Peterson.
-The agenda included an overview of the project, the camera placement plan and the training and testing plans.
-Discussion was held regarding the sequence and timing of installations, based on Facilities Management current commitments, likely not able to commence until Summer.
+The agenda included an overview of the project, the camera placement plan, and the training and testing plans.
+The sequence and timing of installations, based on Facilities Management current commitments, will likely not be started until the Summer.
 Facilities will attempt to complete the first installation of HGH early so that camera can be used for practice, then training and a model for subsequent installations.
 The project timeline remains an estimate only, and will be updated once the Facilities schedule is received.

 12/12/14: Chief Soderberg has secured funding for the installation and participated in a first demonstration of one of the new cameras and the web-viewing tool.
 She has suggested additional demonstrations to further evaluate capabilities of the solution; administrative user training also needs to be scheduled.
 In addition to further demonstrations, we also need to finalize the schedule for Facilities Management installation; once that is done, the project timeline will be updated.

 10/28/14: Mike Fisher has delivered plans for the scope, installation and cost estimates, now under review by Josh Callahan and Lynne Soderberg.
 Josh and Mike have conducted walk-throughs of the installation sites and Lynne is working with Joyce Lopes to secure funding to begin installation.
 Chief Soderberg has drafted a campus surveillance policy which is also now under review.